Hephaestus-Arm/HephaestusArm2/electronics.md

  The firmware will print out the ID of the motor connected.

+ ### 6.4 Provision Motor 1

  Now type

  ```
  ID 1
  ```

  and hit enter to set the ID of the base motor.

+ Verify with step 6.3 above

+ ### 6.5 Provision Motor 2

  Unplug and plug in the second motor.
 Type:

   ```
  ID 2
  ```

  and hit enter to set the ID of the middle motor.

+ Verify with step 6.3 above

+ ### 6.6 Provision Motor 3

  Unplug and plug in the third motor.
 Type:

  ```
  ID 3
  ```

  and hit enter to set the ID of the elbow motor.

+ Verify with step 6.3 above

  Now you can plug in all 3 motors.

 ## 7 Calibrate before beginning assembly